 How Can I Apply for Services?

-You can apply for services by going to your local Family Community Resource Center (FCRC), or you can call the office and ask them to mail you an application.
+You can apply for services by going to your local IDHS?office, or you can call the office and ask them to mail you an application.
 In some cases, you can apply for services over the phone or online.

-or call the automated Helpline to get Information and Referral Services or to find out the address and phone number of your local FCRC:
+or call the automated Helpline for Information and Referral Services.
+To find the address and phone number of your local IDHS?office, call: